ainet8infosec/3.va.GO/README.md

 ### Approach B

-Do A but don't cleanup, instead login to the abovmentioned JenkinsCI instance and fire-up the testCI job...!!
-NJOY :)
+Do A but don't cleanup, instead login (admin:changeME) to the abovmentioned JenkinsCI instance and fire-up the testCI job...!!
+NJOY repsonsibly :)

 #### PS: Easter-egg GO!!!!